SwaroopGaddam/ecommerce-marketing-mix-analysis/README.md

 This project runs a full-cycle Marketing Mix Modeling for an e-commerce business using synthetic data covering 3 years of monthly marketing and sales metrics.
 It includes data exploration, feature engineering, model building, multicollinearity analysis, and actionable business insights.

 ---
+## 🎯 Motivation

+I regularly work on **Marketing Mix Modeling (MMM)** using Excel in my current role.
+While Excel provides flexibility for manual analysis, I wanted to explore how **Python** could scale this process.

+This project was built as a learning experience to:
+- Recreate a typical MMM workflow using Python.
+- Practice working with synthetic marketing data.
+- Explore linear regression for interpreting marketing channel impact.

+---

 ##  Overview

 -  **Dataset**: 3 years (36 months) of monthly e-commerce marketing and sales data